-Obtain from management a listing of all disbursements made during the period under examination; and a list of outside business interest of board members, employees, and board members' and employees' immediate families.
+5. Obtain a list of all disbursements made during the year; and a list of outside business interest of board members, employees, and board members' and employees' immediate families.
+Report whether any vendors appear on both lists.

 Management provided the requested information.
 None of the businesses of board members, employees, and board members' and employees' immediate families appeared as vendors on the list of disbursements.